|Major Groups > Polypores > Trametes versicolor|

 Thin and flexible: Totally True Turkey Tail.

 Ecology: Saprobic on the deadwood of hardwoods, or rarely on the wood of conifers; annual; causing a white rot of the sapwood; growing in dense, overlapping clusters or rosettes on logs and stumps; year-round; very widely distributed and common in North America.
+The illustrated and described collections are from Illinois.

 Odor and Taste: Not distinctive.